daniel-wrench/space_stats/README.md

 # Neural Nets for Space Stats

 This code was used to explore solar wind data and implement a study of using neural networks (as well as simpler methods) to estimate structure functions of the solar wind from time series with gaps.
+Compare neural network predictions with mathematical structure function calculated from:
+- Gapped interval
+- Mean-imputed interval
+- Linearly interpolated interval

+## AIM

+Aiming to predict structure functions directly from solar wind magnetic field intervals with gaps using a neural network trained on many input-output pairs with artificial gaps in order to attempt to make the network robust to these data gaps (‘noise’).

 ## BUGS